-Vector spaces, extensions of fields, rulers and compass, Galois theory, solving equations by radicals.
+Vector spaces, matrices of linear transformations, extensions of fields, rulers and compass, Galois theory, solving equations by radicals.

-The material covered in Chapters 27-33 of Pinter's book is the core.
+The material covered in Chapters 27-33 of Pinter's book, and a brief discussion of matrices of linear transformations is the core.
 Additional topics, such as finite fields, quadratic number fields, inner products, orthogonal transformations, from field theory and/or linear algebra will be selected by the instructor.